Introduction

 - Gray C.I. is the most widely used of all cast irons.
 In fact, it is common to speak of gray cast iron just as cast iron.
 It contains 2.50 to 3.75% C and upto 2.5% Si.

-- Due to its high compressive strength and good damping characteristics,gray C.I. is used for machine tool bases and supports for structures.Again, due to its fluidity and excellent wear properties, gray C.I. is used extensively in the manufacture of engine blocks, brake drums, sliding surfaces of machines, gearing, gear housings, piston rings, and so on.Gray C.I. has also been used for the manufacture of engine crankshafts,because of its good damping properties, high torsional shear strength and low notch sensitivity.
-Other product applications of gray C.I. are :Household appliances, manhole covers, cylinder heads for engines and in rolling mill and general machinery parts.
+- Thanks to its high compressive strength and good damping characteristics, engineers use gray cast iron for machine tool bases and structural supports.
+Its fluidity and excellent wear properties make it ideal for manufacturing engine blocks, brake drums, sliding machine surfaces, gears, gear housings, piston rings, and more.
+Manufacturers have also chosen gray cast iron for engine crankshafts because of its good damping behavior, high torsional shear strength, and low notch sensitivity.
+Additional applications of gray cast iron include household appliances, manhole covers, engine cylinder heads, rolling mill components, and general machinery parts.

 2.White Cast Iron